Martmists-GH/kpy-plugin/README.md

 }
 ```

-Use the following setup.py template:
+Use the following setup.py template (note: may be outdated, see kpy-sample for an up-to-date example):

 ```python
 from os.path import dirname, abspath